 The Advanced Placement Program (AP) is a collaborative effort among motivated students, dedicated teachers, and committed high schools, colleges, and universities.
 Since its inception in 1955, the Program has allowed millions of students to take college-level courses and exams, and to earn college credit or placement while still in high school.

-Emmaus High School currently offers 25 AP courses to our students, listed in the Program of Studies.
-Important information and dates for AP testing is given to students via a flyer each year.
+Emmaus High School currently offers 25 AP courses to our students, listed in the Program of Studies and we are a testing site for the AP exams connected to those courses.
+Important information and dates for AP testing is given to students via a flyer each year and posted on the EHS Counseling website.

 Each AP course has a corresponding exam that participating schools worldwide administer in May.
 AP Exams contain multiple-choice questions and a free-response section (either essay or problem-solving).
 AP Exams represent the culmination of AP course, and thus, are an integral part of the Program.
 As a result, Emmaus High School fosters the expectation that students who enroll in AP courses will go on to take the corresponding AP Exam, although by no means is participation in the AP Exam mandatory.